OpenDataLiteracy/WSL-AMF/assessment/assessment-methods.md

 Assessment Elements:

-- Title Understandable (1-No, 2-Yes) - contains subject and important qualifiers (e.g. "Barrier Removals 01/31/12" = 1; "Lobbiest
+- Title Understandable (1-No, 2-Yes) - contains subject, context and important qualifiers (e.g. "Snake Barriers Removed" = 1, containes subject and qualifier but missing context; "Washington Fuel Tax Active Licensees" = 2, an informative title.
-- Description Understandable (0-absent, 1-No, 2-Yes) - explains purpose of dataset
+- Description Understandable (0-absent, 1-No, 2-Yes) - explains purpose and history of dataset.
+If missing either of those, 1.
 - Each Row is… (0=none, 1=not understandable, or partial, 2=yes, understandable)
-- Open Data Star Level
 - DataDictionary (0=none, 1=not understandable, or partial, 2=yes, understandable)
-- Spatial (0=none, 1=there but unclear, 2=all good) - spatial spread of data indicated somewhere
+- Spatial (0=none, 1=there but unclear, 2=all good) - spatial spread of data indicated somewhere (e.g. "Washington Fuel Tax Active Licensees")
 - Temporal (0=none, 1=there but unclear, 2=all good) - either values in temporal element, title or description. give 1 if value is unclear or conflicts with other metadata
 - Dataset Retreivable (0=no, 1=yes)
 - Resource Retreivable (0=no, 1=yes)